Sansevieria masoniana Chahin.

 Mason's Congo, Whale Fin, Shark's Fin

-Sansevieria masoniana is a semi-succulent plant with wonderful, dark green leaves with smudged, light green spots and a unique purple-banded sheath (often below soil level).
-They are up to 4 feet (1.2 m) long and up to 10 inches (25 cm) wide.
+Sansevieria masoniana is a semi-succulent plant with wonderful, dark green leaves with smudged, light green spots and a unique purple-banded sheath.
+The leaves are up to 4 feet (1.2 m) long and up to 10 inches (25 cm) wide.
 If grown in bright light, the plant forms a stalk of white flower clusters that arise from the center of the plant.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).